RTBlanco/JobSeeker/README.md

 JobSeeker is a site where an individual user can have a way to keep track of job searches
   - They will be able to save a job
   - keep track of the interviews
-  - And also be a calendar of sorts that only contain job interviews
+  - And also be a calendar of sorts that only contain job interviews dates

 ## Modals